Tim Blake

+Career

 Blake met Daevid Allen at Marquee Studios, where the latter was recording his first solo album Banana Moon in 1971.
 At the end of the sessions, Allen had invited Blake to be Gong's sound mixer, but Blake preferred to work on his own music.
 He eventually joined Gong full-time in September 1972 as the band's synthesizer player, being among the first to bring the synthesizer out of the studio and on to the stage.
 He appears on all three albums of the Radio Gnome Invisible trilogy; Flying Teapot, Angel's Egg, and You, in fact Blake is the only composer, apart from the Allen/Smyth partnership, to have written for all three of the "Trilogy" Albums, making him one of Gong's most important composers.
 He left Gong in early 1975.

 Blake began a solo career under the name of Crystal Machine produced two solo albums 1977's Crystal Machine and 1978's Blake's New Jerusalem, and many stage performances in Europe and Japan, culminating in the 1979 Glastonbury Festival.